 Model the metapopulation persistence of FMD between a group of farms, either through direct simulation or through approximations formulated in objective 1.

-Determine the critical community size for FMD and how it depends on (a) the structure of the interactions between farms (b) the life-cycle of the infected animals (c) the characteristics of the pathogen (d) the history of infection.
+Determine the critical community size for FMD and how it depends on (a) the structure of the interactions between farms, (b) the life-cycle of the infected animals, (c) the characteristics of the pathogen and (d) the history of infection.

 Extend the models, methodology and results if time allows.